 How Does a Personal Loan Affect Your Credit Score

-How Does a Personal Loan Affect Your Credit Score Positively
+How Does a Personal Loan Help Your Credit Score

 Payment history

-Your payment history accounts for the majority (35 percent) of your FICO score.
-Making early loan payments will help you enhance your credit score.
+The biggest part of your FICO score, or 35 percent is gotten from your payment history.
+Your credit score will be enhanced if you make consistent early payments on your loan.
 However, it can take many months for it to be beneficial.
 Additionally, it will take at least a year to make up for the damage caused by a hard inquiry from the lender when you apply.

 Credit mix